nzCharlie/greengate-backend-interview-task/INSTRUCTIONS.md

 An OpenAPI specification has been provided to you in `openapi/openapi.yaml`.
 You are expected to implement the APIs according to the specification.
 It is advisable to make sure you understand your task by loading the specification in https://editor.swagger.io/.

+_Please note_: Feel free to utilise https://editor.swagger.io/ to generate code stubs, however only use it if you feel it will save time using it.
+We are more interested in your ability to implement the API than your ability to use the editor.

 **Additional Notes On /invoice/total endpoint**

 - The invoice date will be in the RFC3339 Internet date format e.g. `2020-07-27`